 How do we do this?

-By hosting a premier FIRST Robotics Regional each March committed to inspiring young people to become passionate about careers in Science, Technology, Engineering and Math (STEM).
+We do this by hosting a premier FIRST Robotics Competition (FRC) Regional each March.
+The competition challenges high school students around the world to build up to 120 lb. robots to solve playing field challenges in fast paced matches.
+The Orlando Regional is committed to inspiring young people to become passionate about careers in Science, Technology, Engineering and Math (STEM).

 The Orlando Regional

 The Orlando FIRST Robotics Regional Competition started in 1999 with 28 teams at the Kennedy Space Center Visitors Center.
 After four years of growth, the decision was made to move to the University Of Central Florida Arena in 2003.
 In previous years we have had teams from Canada, Germany, Australia, Brazil, Puerto Rico, Dominican Republic and Great Britain.
 The event is the oldest in Florida, one of the most veteran in the nation, and is an international favorite.

 This year, 64 teams from around Florida, the U.S. and abroad will compete at the 2015 Orlando Regional March 11-14, at the CFE Arena on the campus of the University of Central Florida!

 Students involved in FIRST Robotics Competition get to:

 - Learn from professional engineers

 - Build and compete with a robot they design